 £296,105 and above.

-there are choices for the players, in this game there are none.
+variations.
+In both there are choices for the players, in Punto Banco there are

 Punto Banco is a simple game of comparing